Machine learning researched as battery fire detection technique

 Yellowhousephoto | dreamstime.com

-Tam and NIST acknowledge they are not the first to notice the sound, but a previous barrier to following up on the finding is the existence of other sounds in “that are similar to a breaking safety valve, such as using a stapler or dropping a paper clip.”
+Tam and NIST acknowledge they are not the first to notice the sound, but a barrier to following up on the finding is the existence of other sounds that are similar to a breaking safety valve, such as using a stapler or dropping a paper clip.

-NIST researchers Tam and Putorti, though, have trained a machine learning algorithm to recognize the distinct noise of a lithium-ion battery safety valve breaking.
+Tam and Putorti, though, have trained a machine-learning algorithm to recognize the distinct noise of a lithium-ion battery safety valve breaking.

 The duo worked in collaboration with a laboratory at Xi’an University of Science and Technology in China, gaining access to recorded audio from 38 exploding batteries.
-Adds NIST, “Then they tweaked the speed and pitch of those recordings to expand them into more than 1,000 unique audio samples they could use to teach the software what a breaking safety valve sounds like.”
+They tweaked the speed and pitch of those recordings to expand them into more than 1,000 unique audio samples they could use to teach the software what a breaking safety valve sounds like.

-Using a microphone mounted on a camera, the researchers correctly detected the sound of an overheating battery 94 percent of the time, they say.
+Using a microphone mounted on a camera, the researchers reportedly detected the sound of an overheating battery correctly 94 percent of the time.

-To what extent the sound detection technique can be tied to current fire suppression methods being used by facility operators in the recycling and waste sectors likely will take additional research.
+To what extent the sound detection technique can be tied to current fire suppression methods in the recycling and waste sectors likely will take additional research.